Mince Pies

 Equipment:

-12-hole tart tray, round pastry cutters, pastry blender, pastry brush, scissors and mixing bowl
+12-hole or 2 x 6-hole tart trays, round pastry cutters, pastry blender, pastry brush, scissors and mixing bowl

 Ingredients: